-The regional committee should maintain a chequing account with a financial institution.
+The RWC should maintain a chequing account with a financial institution.
 A minimum of three members, one of whom is the Treasurer, should be selected as signing officers for the account.
 Cheques must have two signatures.
-A signatory should not include the person who the cheque(s) is/are made out to.
+A signatory should not include the person who the cheques are made out to.
 Proper records of receipts and disbursements MUST be maintained throughout the year, including a record indicating the breakdown for each cheque and expense.

 When preparing to issue cheques, the following should be considered: